quasar-finance/quasar/smart-contracts/contracts/lst-adapter-osmosis/README.md

 These variables allow us to track funds, without interference through "donations".
 In order to keep the complexity of the interference of "donations" low, these are added to the lst-vault balance at two places:
  * "donations" in terms of the underlying token are accounted for during the claim process, (i.e. the calling contract should call Claim in a SubMsg in order to correctly parse the received amount either from events or through a query)
- * "donations" in terms of the lst-token are accounted for when an LST-transfer to stride is initiated "Donations" in other tokens are ignored.
+ * "donations" in terms of the lst-token are accounted for instantly